bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

-This post is about answering a random thought I had the other day: what would happen if I kept passing an LLM's output back to itself (sort of similar to agents talking to each other).
-I run a few experiments of trying to get the LLM to iteratively summarize or rephrase a piece of text and the results are... pretty much what you would expect.
+This post is about answering a random thought I had the other day: what would happen if I kept passing an LLM's output back to itself (sort of similar to agents talking to each other)?
+I ran a few experiments of trying to get the LLM to iteratively summarize or rephrase a piece of text and the results are... pretty much what you would expect.
 But if you don't know what to expect, then read on and find out what happened!